Bad to the Bone: Are Humans Naturally Aggressive?

 If humans have evolved as aggressors, if using violence is a core part of our nature, then aggression needs to be a thing (a trait) that can be targeted and shaped by evolutionary processes.
 There also needs to be evidence that humans (and our primate relatives) regularly rely on aggression, over other types of behavior, to achieve mating and other social successes.

 Aggression is not a single trait, or an easily described behavioral system.
-It is not a thing that has evolved as a package, but rather it is a suite of behaviors that has a dynamic and complicated range of expression.
-Anthropologists, biologists and psychologists note different behaviors and patterns of “aggression” when defending yourself versus when planning an attack, from mothers defending their infants, from predators chasing prey, in fear-induced aggression, in sex-related aggression, and in territorial aggression.
+It is not a thing that has evolved as a package; rather, it is a suite of behaviors that has a dynamic and complicated range of expression.
+Anthropologists, biologists, and psychologists note different behaviors and patterns of “aggression” when defending yourself versus when planning an attack, from mothers defending their infants, from predators chasing prey, in fear-induced aggression, in sex-related aggression, and in territorial aggression.

 There is no consistent system or pattern in the human body or mind that we can point out as the seat or the main actor in aggressive behavior.

-Well, what about the other primates and our fossil ancestors; our evolutionary comparisons?
-We know that common chimpanzees can be highly aggressive, but their sister species, the bonobos, rarely are; and both are equally related to humans.
-Across the primates you find that within-species violence resulting in death is rare, and not wide-scale.
+Well, what about the other primates and our fossil ancestors: our evolutionary comparisons?
+We know that common chimpanzees can be highly aggressive, but their sister species, the bonobos, rarely are; both are equally related to humans.
+Across the primates, you find that within-species violence resulting in death is rare, and not wide-scale.
 There is also no one dominant or consistent pattern of male aggression tied to mating success across primate species.
-While aggression is important in the social lives of monkeys and apes (as in humans) it is not the “driver” of social systems.
+While aggression is important in the social lives of monkeys and apes (as in humans), it is not the “driver” of social systems.

-In the human fossil and archeological record there is no good evidence of intense aggression and warfare until very recently, and it is associated with the advent of permanent settlements, agriculture, and social stratification.
+In the human fossil and archaeological record, there is no good evidence of intense aggression and warfare until very recently; it is associated with the advent of permanent settlements, agriculture, and social stratification.
 Increased social inequality and more complex political and economic systems seem to correlate with more types of aggression and violence in human societies.
-Interestingly, these scenarios also correlate with larger and more complex peaceful relationships amongst and between peoples.
+Interestingly, these scenarios also correlate with larger and more complex peaceful relationships among and between peoples.

 Humans can, and do, engage in a wide variety of aggression.
 However, aggression is not our primary “go to” behavior as successful organisms.
 There is insufficient evidence to argue that we have evolved a suite of specifically aggressive behaviors to succeed in the world.
 In fact, it is largely our abilities to get along and to negotiate complex social problems, with and without aggression, that make humans one of the most successful species on this planet (a topic for a future blog).